Best over-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best over-ear headphones you can buy in 2020.

-For the ultimate music experience that shuts-out the outside world, you need over-ear headphones.
-In-ears have a time and a place (in your ears, when you're listening to music, mostly) but if you really want to lose yourself in sound, a pair of comfy over-ear headphones is the way to go.
+For the best headphone audio experience, which shuts out the outside world and envelops you in music, you need over-ear headphones.
+In-ear headphones have a time and a place but if you really want to lose yourself in sound, a pair of over-ear headphones is the way to go.

 With options to suit all listening styles and budgets, there's bound to be something that fits the bill.
 We've picked wired and wireless headphones, plus noise-cancelling designs for extra noise isolation.
 Some of our recommendations even have a smart assistant built in for hands-free operation.

 As if panning for gold, we've painstakingly sieved through our over-ear headphones reviews and ended up with 15 sensational pairs.
 Whether they'll set you back a few notes or a few month's rent, you know there will be a decent pair that won't disappoint.

 Here at What Hi-Fi? we review hundreds of products every year, including more than our fair share of headphones.
 So how do we come to our review verdicts?
 And why can you trust them?

 We have state-of-the-art testing facilities in London and Bath, where our team of expert reviewers do all our testing, spending time with the products to ensure every aspect is reviewed thoroughly.